This is my review of the Waldorf Astoria Dubai Palm Jumeirah hotel.

 Here is the ‘brand standard’ Waldorf clock in the lobby.
 In truth, apart from the clock, you could be anywhere.
 The hotel could rebrand overnight – there is nothing especially ‘Waldorf’ about it.

-And a look through the building:
+A look through the building:

 In terms of overall design, layout and style, it is not as good as the Ras Al Khaimah hotel.
 You need to put this in context though – if you dropped this hotel into the UK it would potentially be the most luxurious in the country.